giomusyaffa/SQL/CheatSheetSQL.md

 #### 📝 Explanation
-DATETRUNC() snaps a datetime down to the start of the specified unit — minute, hour, day, etc.
+DATETRUNC() snaps a datetime down to the start of the specified unit, minute, hour, day, etc.
 It returns a full datetime with the smaller units zeroed out, making it great for grouping transactions into time buckets.

 ---